aeternity/protocol/channels/ON-CHAIN.md

 a new round has been produced on chain.

-It is worth mentioning that what is to be disputed is the off-chain state that the force progress had been based on but not the forcing of progress itself.
+It is worth mentioning that what is to be disputed is the off-chain state that the force progress had been based on and not the forcing of progress itself.
 If an older state had been provided by the forcing party, the other party can post a newer co-signed off-chain state (via a snapshot for example).
 The co-signed state with the same or greater round will replace the on-chain produced one.